grafana/mimir/docs/guides/glossary.md

 ### HA Tracker

-The HA Tracker is a feature of Cortex distributor which is used to deduplicate received series coming from two (or more) Prometheus servers configured in HA pairs.
+The HA Tracker is a feature of Mimir distributor which is used to deduplicate received series coming from two (or more) Prometheus servers configured in HA pairs.

-For more information, please refer to the guide "[Config for sending HA Pairs data to Cortex](../guides/ha-pair-handling.md)".
+For more information, please refer to the guide "[Config for sending HA Pairs data to Mimir](../guides/ha-pair-handling.md)".

 ### Hand-over

 Series hand-over is an operation supported by ingesters to transfer their state, on shutdown, to a new ingester in the `JOINING` state.
-Hand-over is typically used during [ingesters rollouts](./ingesters-rolling-updates.md) and is only supported by the Cortex chunks storage.
+Hand-over is typically used during [ingesters rollouts](./ingesters-rolling-updates.md) and is only supported by the Mimir chunks storage.

 For more information, please refer to the guide "[Ingesters rolling updates](./ingesters-rolling-updates.md)".

 ### Hash ring

-The hash ring is a distributed data structure used by Cortex for sharding, replication and service discovery.
-The hash ring data structure gets shared across Cortex replicas via gossip or a key-value store.
+The hash ring is a distributed data structure used by Mimir for sharding, replication and service discovery.
+The hash ring data structure gets shared across Mimir replicas via gossip or a key-value store.

 For more information, please refer to the [Architecture](../architecture.md#the-hash-ring) documentation.